glenndavey83/rdr2/www/wp-content/plugins/user-login-history/README.txt

 == Description ==

-(The pre-release version is available on [GitHub.com](https://github.com/faiyazalam/WordPress-plugin-user-login-history/releases/tag/1.8.0-beta-01).
+(The pre-release version is available on [GitHub.com](https://github.com/faiyazalam/WordPress-plugin-user-login-history/releases/tag/2.0.0-Beta-01).
-Please use this pre-release version in non-production environment and create issues if you find any bugs.)
+Please use this pre-release version in DEVELOPMENT environment only and create issues if you find any bugs.)

 The plugin helps you to track any visitor's login details with the following attributes: